-The fair value of the Hyne & Son Pty Ltd ordinary shares as at 30 June 2012 reflects the fair value of the ordinary shares as determined by an appropriately qualified independent valuer, KPMG Corporate Finance (KPMG).
-No further information has been made available to the Responsible Entity since the 30 November 2011 independent valuation date that would result in a reassessment of the fair value of the Hyne & Son Pty Ltd ordinary shares at 30 June 2012.
+The fair value of the Hyne & Son Pty Ltd ordinary shares as at 30 June 2013 reflects the fair value of the ordinary shares as determined by the Responsible Entity.
+On 14 December 2012, the fair value of the Hyne & Son Pty Ltd ordinary shares was determined by an appropriately qualified independent valuer, KPMG Corporate Finance (KPMG).
+Further information has been made available to the Responsible Entity since the 14 December 2012 independent valuation date which has resulted in a reassessment of the fair value of the Hyne & Son Pty Ltd ordinary shares by the Responsible Entity at 30 June 2013.

 KPMG has applied a capitalisation of earnings methodology in determining the fair value of Hyne and Son.
 KPMG's earnings based approach estimates a sustainable level of future earnings for a business ('maintainable earnings') and applies an appropriate multiple to those earnings, capitalising them into a value for the business.
-The earnings bases to which a multiple is commonly applied include Revenue, earnings before interest, tax, depreciation and amortisation(EBITDA), earnings before interest and tax (EBIT) and profit after tax (PAT).
+The earnings bases to which a multiple is commonly applied include Revenue, earnings before interest, tax, depreciation and amortisation (EBITDA), earnings before interest and tax (EBIT) and profit after tax (PAT).